 However, for the most hated commodity on earth, coal is doing pretty well for itself.
 As shown below, global coal consumption has comfortably outpaced growth in all other energy forms since the turn of the century.

-Despite the continued frustration of almost everyone who is even slightly informed about energy and climate issues, this trend is set to continue.
-Mainstream energy projections indicate that global coal growth should slow down somewhat over coming decades with more growth coming from gas and renewables, but this is by no means certain.
+Despite the continued frustration of almost everyone who is even slightly informed about energy and climate issues, this trend is is unlikely to reverse anytime soon.
+Mainstream energy projections indicate that global coal growth should slow down over coming decades with more growth coming from gas and renewables, but growth is set to continue.
 This article will delve a little more deeply into the fundamental drivers of coal consumption.

 Energy and economic growth